EU commission president seeks sanctions, partial trade suspension against Israel over war in Gaza

 The war in Gaza began when Hamas-led militants abducted 251 people on Oct.
 7, 2023, and killed some 1,200 people, mostly Israeli civilians.
 Forty-eight hostages are still held inside Gaza, around 20 of them believed to be alive.

-Israel’s retaliatory offensive has killed at least more than 64,000 Palestinians, according to Gaza’s Health Ministry, which does not say how many were civilians or combatants.
-It says around half of those killed were women and children.
+Israel’s retaliatory offensive has killed more than 64,000 Palestinians, according to Gaza’s Health Ministry.
+The ministry, which is under Gaza’s Hamas government, does not differentiate between civilians and combatants but says around half of those killed were women and children.
+The U.N. and other international organizations see its figures as the most reliable statistics on war casualties.

-Large parts of major cities have been completely destroyed and around 90% of some 2 million Palestinians have been displaced.
+Large parts of major cities in Gaza have been completely destroyed and around 90% of some 2 million Palestinians have been displaced.